seomoz/pyjudy/README.md

 Python bindings to libJudy
 ==========================

-[libJudy](TODO LINK HERE) is an efficient trie implementation in C.
+[libJudy](http://judy.sourceforge.net/) is an efficient trie implementation in C.
 Unfortunately of the existing three Python bindings, two do not work on 64 bit systems, and the third only implements integer arrays and sets.

-Our use case needs the JudySL implementation (string -> long), so we provide Cython bindings for it.
-If the need arises we will add bindings to the other array types in the future based on the template for JudySL.
-If you implement other bindings please let us know and we will add them to this repository.
+Our use case needs the JudySL implementation (string -> long), so this provides Cython bindings for it.
+If the need arises, we will add bindings to the other array types in the future based on the template for JudySL.
+If you implement them let us know and we will add them to this repository.

-This code is tested in Python 2.6/7 with Cython >0.17.
+This code is tested in Python 2.6/7 with Cython 0.17 and libJudy 1.0.5.

 Getting Started
 ===============